Relativistic entanglement of two particles driven by continuous product momenta: Discussion and summary

 We would also like to comment on the role of the initial states.
 While we assumed from the start that the focus is exclusively on systems whose spin and momentum degrees of freedom factorize, the spin--momentum entangled states have been, to some extent, implicit in the investigation too.
-The reason is that all inertial frames are equivalent and Lorentz boosts form a group, meaning that we can read a scenario in the reverse direction.
+This is because all inertial frames are equivalent and Lorentz boosts are group elements, meaning that we are guaranteed to have inverse elements and the scenarios can be read in the reverse direction.
 One can regard the final state, which typically contains spin--momentum entanglement, as the rest frame state, and take the inverse boost to obtain the initial state.
 For instance, consider the boosted state $\frac{1}{4} \idd_4$ at $\xi = 2.2$, which is represented by $(0, 0, 0)$ in Fig.~\ref{fig:BELL_continuous_PRODUCT_momenta_R_i_R_k_sigma_1_2_4}.
 Applying the inverse boost gives back the original maximally entangled Bell state $\ket{\Phi_+}$.
 All plots can be interpreted this way.

 This points to an important asymmetry between spin--momentum product versus entangled states.
 Whereas the latter can lead to an increase of spin--spin entanglement, it has been shown that the former can never cause such behavior \cite{gingrich_quantum_2002}.